Herve8/README-Generator/README.md

   * [GithubAccount] (#githubAccount)

   # Installation
-  The following necessary dependencies must be installed to run the application properly: Running the command node index.js
+  The following necessary dependencies must be installed to run the application properly: Running command node index.js

   # Usage
-  How to use this application. any Bootcamp students
+  How to use this application. any bootcamp students

   # License
   This project is license under the ISC License license.

   # Contribution
-  ​Contributors: i have worked on this project from scratch
+  ​Contributors: Coding and testing

   # Tests
-  To run tests, you need to run the following command: By running the command node index.js
+  To run tests, you need to run the following command: Running node index.js

   # Questions
   If you have any questions about the repo, please contact undefined directly hmalvina@yahoo.com.